 What we know about CMMC and what we don’t

 The CMMC program is a much-needed security standard for the Defense Industrial Base (DIB).
 We know that the program seeks to assess whether good cybersecurity controls or practices are implemented, and review the maturity of the organization implementing them.
 Most importantly, CMMC will help to improve the overall cybersecurity posture of the DIB and our national defense supply chain.
 Beginning in 2020, it will impact every current and potential DoD contractor that intends to pursue new DoD contracts.
 Independent assessments of organizations will be implemented to add rigor to the certification process.
 CMMC offers a comprehensive approach to cybersecurity that starts with the acquisition process.
-Read my previous blog or download a copy of our whitepaper to learn more about the CMMC framework.
+Read my previous blog to learn more about the CMMC framework.

 Defining the meaning of “enterprise” is key to determining the scope and cost of certification at each CMMC level.
 What does that mean to large, global organizations or those that provide cloud services to the DoD?
 What controls or practices should firms expect to follow to be able to compete for and perform the contracts they seek with the DoD?